-Hanako and Suki might be elderly elephants, but they love a good bath, whether it’s splashing in their deep pool or scooping up trunkfuls of mud to slap on their backs.
+Suki might be an elderly elephant, but she loves a good bath, whether it’s splashing in the deep pool or scooping up trunkfuls of mud to slap on her back.

-Sometimes our keepers will help them out with a jetting hose of water!
+Sometimes our keepers will help her out with a jetting hose of water!

 And afterwards?
-They’ll coat their thick hide with dust, which works like talcum powder on humans to soothe the skin.
+She’ll coat her thick hide with dust, which works like talcum powder on humans to soothe the skin.
 Perfect for a hot day!

 Asian small-clawed otters are water-creatures: they live in swamps, marshes and wetlands in the wild.
 Here at the Zoo our otter Bubbles always has a pool to dive into – or even a waterfall.

-Our muskox Charlotte, Hudson and Mya may look shaggy, but right now they’ve actually got their cool summer coats.
+Our muskox Charlotte, Hudson and Trebek may look shaggy, but right now they’ve actually got their cool summer coats.
 In winter, they’ll grow thick underwool, called qiviut (“kiv-ee-ute”).